aothman/hiscore/README.md

 # Credits
 The reference set approach to scoring was originally developed while I was Scientist-in-Residence at the [US Green Building Council (USGBC)](http://www.usgbc.org/), where it forms the core of the new LEED Performance Score.

 Development of the theoretical approach expressed in **HiScore** is credited to collaboration with [Ken Judd](http://www.hoover.org/fellows/kenneth-l-judd), with assistance in literature review from [Greg Fasshauer](http://www.math.iit.edu/~fass/).
-The algorithm itself is a modification of a technique originally proposed by Gleb Beliakov in a [2005 paper](http://link.springer.com/article/10.1007/s10543-005-0028-x).
+The algorithm itself is a practical modification of the sup-inf technique proposed by Gleb Beliakov in a [2005 paper](http://link.springer.com/article/10.1007/s10543-005-0028-x).

 # Need Help?
-If you're looking for help developing a score for your particular domain, I'd love to chat! please contact me directly at <aothman@cs.cmu.edu>.
+If you're looking for help developing a score for your particular domain, I'd love to chat!
+Contact me directly at <aothman@cs.cmu.edu>.